-Fonar has initiated six voluntary recalls.
+FONAR has initiated six voluntary recalls which occurred between 1987 and 2016.
 Five of the recalls were Class II and one was Class III.
 The recalls involved making minor corrections to the product in the field.
 Frequently, corrections which are made at the site of the device are called field corrections as opposed to recalls.